-I usually want to describe myself as a food explorer because I eat all new foods in my travels.
-Often times when I travel, I stick to the local foods, which sometimes awes my colleagues.
+I usually want to describe myself as a food explorer, because I try to eat only local foods in my travels.
+Often times when I travel, I stick to the local foods, which sometimes awes my Ugandan colleagues.

 In Nigeria it was Mr. Snail that I ate and was scorned at by fellow Ugandans.
 I ate it slowly, because I was treading on new territory, and managed to swallow at least five chews.
-It was not bad, tasted like rubber to me totally overrated by the Nigerians.
+It was not bad, tasted like rubber.
+Totally overrated by the Nigerians.

 While other Ugandans ate rice and chicken (with a lot of pepper), which was what was familiar to taste, I stuck to Egusi soup, Eba, Amala and vegetable.
 A food explorer indeed!

-Now my trip to Ghana in late January exposed me to a lot of foods dishes.
-First some background, in Ghana, there is no petting- dogs and cats are no pets they are for the cooking pot.
+Now my trip to Ghana in late January exposed me to a lot of new food dishes.
+First some background.
+In Ghana, there is no petting-dogs and cats are no pets.
+They are for the cooking pot.
 Skinned squirrels and grass cutters are a common sight on the roadside.

-A Ghanaian while describing his cat eating meal, said they prepared a head exclusively for the young men including him, and he immensely enjoyed eating it.
+One Ghanaian man, while describing his cat eating meal, said they prepared a head exclusively for the young men including him, at some bride introduction ceremony, and he immensely enjoyed eating it.
 I touched my stomach.
-But whom I am I to judge them in Uganda we eat grasshoppers- a type of locust, unlike anywhere in Africa.
-(Or so nowhere I have known).
+But who I am, to judge them, in Uganda we eat grasshoppers- a type of locust, unlike anywhere in Africa.
+(Or nowhere I have heard of).

-The eating of cats, dogs and squirrels by no means represents that Ghana is not a food basket.
+The eating of cats, dogs and squirrels does not mean that Ghana is not a food basket.
 I have never seen as much food as I saw in Ghana both in quantities, variety and richness of a meal.

 Take for instance nuts- there are cocoa nuts, kola nuts, cashew nuts and tiger nuts (which are meant to make men tigers in bed).
 To show that it is in plenty, often times people eat in what I can describe as a calabash (big dish made of clay).
 In here, the proportions are big and a variety.